Office of the University Registrar

 (Regulation of Florida A&M University 2.007)

-- Once the voluntary withdrawal process has been initiated, the student is required to complete the Housing and Rattler Card Office cancellation forms.
+- Once the withdrawal process has been initiated, the student is required to complete the Housing and Rattler Card Office cancellation forms.
 The student must relinquish all residence hall keys to the Residence Hall Director and his/her meal plan card to the Office of Auxiliary Services after completing the appropriate cancellation forms.
 The withdrawal form must then be submitted to the Office of the Registrar.
-Academic advisors should also refer students to the Office of Financial Aid for an exit interview if the student receives Financial Aid.
+Advisors should also refer students to the Office of Financial Aid for an exit interview if the student receives Financial Aid.